Steps to Apply: Chapter 35 (DEA)

 The Office of Financial Aid sends automated emails to all students with a balance on their account.
 If you file an enrollment datasheet, your schedule is automatically protected from late fees and schedule cancellation.
 Chapter 35 students MUST set up a payment plan before or right as the semester starts, but your benefits protect you from cancellation and fees.

-How do I use ChampVA health insurance?
+How do I continue my enrollment for ChampVA health insurance?

 Fill out a CHAMPVA School Enrollment Certification Letter and send to the Office of the Registrar at registrar@appstate.edu.
 Student Veteran Services as an office does not verify or enroll students for ChampVA.